-Online social media made the engagement of users easily measurable, while the low cost in effort for participating in the discussion allows users to vary strongly in their activity, including highly active individuals.
-A striking feature emerging in different empirical data sets of polarized debates is a clear relation between the engagement of users in the discussion and their convictions: more active users tend to show more extreme opinions.
-For the empirical analysis of the Twitter data, we asses the activity of a user as the ratio of tweets containing links to news organizations of known political leaning, a rationale derived from the original activity potential definition \cite{perra2012activity}.
+A striking feature evident in different empirical data sets of polarized debates is a clear association between the engagement of users in the discussion and their convictions: more active users tend to show more extreme opinions.
+For the Twitter data analyzed here, we asses the activity of a user as the fraction of tweets containing links to news organizations of known political leaning, a rationale derived from the original activity potential definition \cite{perra2012activity}.

 Fig.~\ref{fig:fig3}(a) shows the average engagement, or activity $a$, of users as a function of their opinions $x$.
-For all three topics under consideration, one can see rising engagement towards the extremes of opinion space.
-It is important to note that different definitions of user activity and polarity, such as the number of Likes to Facebook Pages tagged in different classes, shares of political content on Facebook \cite{Bakshy1130}, or tweet rates of users classified according to the hashtags they use \cite{cota2019quantifying}, give rise to the same functional form of association between users' activity and political leaning, or opinions.
-As depicted in Fig.~\ref{fig:fig3}(b) this characteristic U-shaped function is reproduced by our model, which suggests the following interpretation of the empirical finding: While most users have low activities and opinions close to the neutral consensus, some very active users take on more extreme opinions, as their opinions are reinforced by interactions with sufficiently like-minded peers.
-In a feedback loop, they radicalize themselves and their environment, making it decreasingly likely to listen to opposing opinions.
-This generic feature of the model is preserved also for different parameter sets, which give rise to similar plots, as shown exemplarily in Fig.~S2 of the SM.
+For all three topics under consideration, the engagement rises towards the extremes of opinion space.
+It is important to note that differently defined user activity and opinion, such as the number of Likes to Facebook Pages tagged in different classes, shares of political content on Facebook \cite{Bakshy1130}, or tweet rates of users classified according to the hashtags they use \cite{Cota2019}, give rise to the same functional relationship.
+This characteristic U-shaped relation is well reproduced by our model, see Fig.~\ref{fig:fig3}(b) (shown for different parameters in Fig.~S3 in Ref.~\cite{SM}).
+Within our model the finding suggests, that while most users have low activities and opinions close to the neutral consensus, some very active users take on more extreme opinions, since their opinions are reinforced by interactions with sufficiently likely-minded peers.